Alfred, Lord Tennyson: Education and first publication

-Tennyson was a student of King Edward VI Grammar School, Louth from 1816 to 1820.
+Tennyson was a student of King Edward VI Grammar School, Louth, from 1816 to 1820.
 He entered Trinity College, Cambridge, in 1827, where he joined a secret society called the Cambridge Apostles.
 A portrait of Tennyson by George Frederic Watts is in Trinity's collection.

-At Cambridge, Tennyson met Arthur Hallam and William Henry Brookfield, who became his closest friends.
+At Cambridge, he met Arthur Hallam and William Henry Brookfield, who became his closest friends.
 His first publication was a collection of "his boyish rhymes and those of his elder brother Charles" entitled Poems by Two Brothers, published in 1827.

 In 1829, Tennyson was awarded the Chancellor's Gold Medal at Cambridge for one of his first pieces, "Timbuktu".
 Reportedly, "it was thought to be no slight honour for a young man of twenty to win the chancellor's gold medal".
 He published his first solo collection of poems, Poems Chiefly Lyrical in 1830.
 "Claribel" and "Mariana", which later took their place among Tennyson's most celebrated poems, were included in this volume.
 Although decried by some critics as overly sentimental, his verse soon proved popular and brought Tennyson to the attention of well-known writers of the day, including Samuel Taylor Coleridge.